 Bagna Cauda, meaning ‘hot bath’ and pronounced bayn-ya code-a, originated in the Peidmont region of Italy and dates back to the 16th century.
-It is traditionally used as a dip and served somewhat like a fondue for raw, broiled or roasted vegetables.
+It’s traditionally used as a dip and served somewhat like a fondue for raw, broiled or roasted vegetables.
 It can also be used to dip or top your freshly sliced bread.
-And let me tell you it was so good with this baguette!
-A sourdough, whole grain or artisan loaf would be heavenly too.
+And let me tell you it was so good with this baguette.
+A sourdough, whole grain or artisan loaf would be heavenly too!

 Traditionally Bagna Cauda is made with anchovies, olive oil, butter and garlic.
 Here we are veganizing this dish and using the saltiness of olives and/or capers as a replacement for the anchovies and omitting the butter all together.
 I used kalamata olives as they are my favorite but you can use regular black olives as well, or your favorite olives.

-Before we move to the recipe let me tell you that bagna cauda can also be made raw and served at room temperature.
-Combine the bagna cauda ingredients in a small bowl.
+For this recipe we will be using the Bagna Cauda as a warm dressing, an ever so wonderful dressing to top this fresh salad filled with heirloom tomatoes, chickpeas and endive.
+But you can also make it raw and serve it at room temp.
+To make raw bagna cauda, combine the ingredients in a small bowl.
 Mash the olives and capers a bit to allow the juices to escape, let the mixture sit for an hour or two before serving.
 Serve as a dip or dressing with raw vegetables like fennel, zucchini, tomatoes, endive, arugula, radishes, carrots, cauliflower, celery and bell peppers to name a few.
 Delicious!

 I hope you will enjoy this salad and vegan Bagna Cauda as much as I did, garlic breath and all.
-Keep this dressing/dip in mind for other uses as it will pair well with most vegetables.
-It’s a simple and wonderful recipe…a true keeper!
-Now, bon appetit…
+Keep this dressing-dip in mind for other uses as it will pair well with most vegetables.
+It’s a simple and wonderful recipe – a true keeper!

 HEIRLOOM TOMATO & ENDIVE SALAD + OLIVE BAGNA CAUDA